sourcegraph/about/handbook/engineering/onboarding/software-engineer-onboarding.md

 ## Weeks 1-3

+### Learn about our culture and values

+Before you dive in to engineering tasks like reading and writing code, it is important to give yourself the time and space set the context for the work you will be doing here at Sourcegraph.

+1. Company values
+2. Engineering principles and practices
+3. Recommended reading

 ### Starter tasks

 Your manager will assign to you three starter tasks that you should aim to complete in your first three weeks.
 These tasks are small, atomic, and intended to expose you to different parts of our codebase and product: it's important that you build the flexibility to fix any problem you'll be faced with at Sourcegraph, and don't narrow down your comfort zone to a certain part of our codebase or product.